I’ll tell you a scary story.

 You have then two options: run without answering, or answer.
 However, if you run without answering, you will unconsciously pass the classroom again the next day.
 And if you do this three times, the door will open.
 Then you can’t run anymore, because you were invited in.
 You go in and the door closes.
 And you’ve become missed person.

 But you may answer the voice.
-You probably think that the answer is ‘four’ and you’ll confidently say it, but it’s incorrect.
+You probably think that the answer is ‘four’ and you’ll say it confidently, but it’s incorrect.
 If you say the wrong answer, you’ll hear the groan of disappointment and the door will open too, but you won’t be invited in.
 Then –

 “So you’re cleaning my room for a week!”
 I said, proud of myself.